Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 What is Pitocin like?

-Like I said, usually it takes at least an hour or so to feel ANYTHING, but I’ve had ladies feel contractions in 15 minutes, and others it takes 3 hours.
+Like I said, usually it takes at least an hour or so to feel ANYTHING, but I’ve had ladies feel contractions in 15 minutes, while for others it can take hours.
 It all depends on your body!

 When will they stop increasing Pitocin?

-Once you’ve reached an adequate labor pattern (remember, PAINFUL CONTRACTIONS, 2-3 MINS TOGETHER, AND CERVICAL CHANGE), your nurse will STOP turning up your Pitocin.
+Once you’ve reached an adequate labor pattern (remember, PAINFUL CONTRACTIONS, 2-3 MINUTES APART, AND CERVICAL DILATION), your nurse will STOP turning up your Pitocin.

-Then, your body will do its thing, change your cervix, and eventually you’ll deliver!
+Then, your body will do its thing, change your cervix, and eventually you’ll have a baby!

 How long will a Pitocin induction last?